-The best options for sending money from Australia to Japan
+The best options for sending money from Canada to Japan

-Whether you’re a Japanese national living in Australia trying to support a family back home, or an Australian buying a property or car in Japan, there’s never been a better time to need to transfer money to the land of the rising sun.
+Whether you’re a Japanese national living in Canada trying to support a family back home, or a Canadian looking to buy property in Japan, there’s never been a better time to need to transfer money to the land of the rising sun.

-There are now many banks and money transfer services available to help you send money overseas to Japan without high exchange rates and high fees.
+There are now many banks and money transfer services available to help you send money overseas to Japan without facing poor exchange rates and high fees.

 Compare international money transfer companies which allow transfers to Japan

 You can use the table below to sort through different money transfer options to Japan.
 Use the table headings to sort through fees, minimum transfer amounts, transfer methods and more.
-If you’d like to find out more about a product, click the ‘more’ link, or if you’d like to register with the service click on ‘Go to Site’.[table category=”38″ site=”imtus” fieldset=”imtFincom” calc_cur_from=”CAD” calc_cur_to=”JPY”]
+If you’d like to find out more about a product, click the “more” link, or if you’d like to register with the service, click on “Go to Site”.

-The Japanese company that Haruto works for has asked him to oversee their operations in Sydney.
-He agrees to the new position, but with young children in school does not think that an overseas move is in their best interest.
-Instead he decides to investigate ways in which he can continue to support them financially by sending money home weekly.
+The Japanese company that Haruto works for has asked him to oversee their operations in Vancouver.
+He agrees to the new position, but with young children in school, he does not think that an overseas move is in their best interest.
+Instead, he decides to investigate ways in which he can continue to support his family financially by sending money home monthly to Tokyo.

-Haruto starts by comparing a bank’s money transfer services with a money transfer service company to see which will give him the most value for his money:
+Haruto starts by comparing a bank’s money transfer services with a specialist money transfer service company to see which will give him the most value for his money.
+You can see the results of the comparison below.

 |Bank||Money transfer service|